 At the graduate level Dr. Reed states "My goal in graduate education is to create an academic and research environment that allows developing graduate students to reach their maximum potential.
 This sometimes means' spoon feeding' to get them started, but also at times removing highly structured guidance to allow development of independence and originality.
 In return, I expect graduate students to input maximum effort and a high degree of enthusiasm and originality into their graduate course work and research."

 The research in Dr. Reed's laboratory centers on the nutrition and physiology of ornamental crops, with special emphasis on greenhouse crops.
 Research in Dr. Reed's lab has involved iron nutrition and adaptation of plants to alkaline soil and irrigation water.
 This entails both field screening trials and laboratory characterization of the iron reductase enzyme.
 Other research areas studied in Dr. Reed's lab include salt stress and the effect of saline and alkaline irrigation water on N-P-K nutrition of greenhouse crops; identifying optimum N-P-K requirements in subirrigation systems; mechanism of foliar/cuticular absorption and damage from foliar sprays; and cultural practices of greenhouse crops, such as use of growth retardants.
 Dr. Reed's most recent research effort has been in developing systems that minimize water use and fertilizer run-off from greenhouses.
 The current focus is on water quality and characterizing toxicity limits of salts in irrigation water.

-COMPLETE VITA: HTML format (with some links to Power Point presentations) or Adobe Acrobat format (in Adobe Acrobat format )
+COMPLETE VITA: Adobe Acrobat format (in Adobe Acrobat format )